 There’s certainly been a shift in mindset towards flexibility and mobility, and employees will now demand more in these areas, so what does this mean for the future of workplace experience when employees repatriate the offices globally, how can these needs challenges be addressed?
 Here’s a few of my thoughts on that below.

 With increasing real estate costs, more and more enterprises are now ditching assigned desks and moving to hot desks to maximize the use of spaces.
 Workspaces are transforming and employees are opting to move freely from desk to meeting rooms to huddle spaces and, as our Workplace Experience Report revealed, finding appropriate quiet spaces away from their desks to concentrate on tasks.
-With convenient access to power, employees are able to remain connected and have full freedom to move seamlessly between spaces, allowing employees to stay powered up anywhere, anytime.

 But with all these new spaces and resources, how can they be managed and tracked accurately?
 By aggregating multiple sources of data such as WiFi, sensors, meeting room systems together with Chargifi data (usage, dwell time, hyperlocal data), workplace managers can then find out how spaces are being used with a holistic view.